Huaso Trail, Circuit Ride, Chile

 Horse riding along pioneer trails in the rural Puelo Valley through of the Andes.
 We offer you an exclusive journey into the heart of the rural Andean culture.
 Enjoy the adventure and relaxation of an old way of life in pristine Patagonian wilderness.

 After breakfast, we will be ready to start our full day horse riding expedition.
 Enjoy this fantastic landscape as we ride into the Ventisqueros valley.
-Stop for lunch and relax.
-Lots of river crossings on this day.
-Arrive at a remote and very self-sufficient home where the owners will lodge us for 2 nights.
+Here we stop for lunch and relax.
+There are lots of amazing river crossings on this day.
+We will arrive at a remote and very self-sufficient home where the owners will lodge us for 2 nights.
 Approx 7 hrs horse riding.

 We will embark on a gentle full-day ride, crossing the river once more to join the other valley and approach its glacier.
 This little valley turns wild and remote, with incredible flora and devoid of inhabitants.
-We will arrive close to the Alerce forest on this occasion.
-Box lunch and ride back to our guest farmhouse.
+Arriving close to the Alerce forest on this occasion.
+After a picnic lunch we ride back to our guest farmhouse.
 Later there is a chance to go for a walk around the area or simply relax with a glass of wine.
 Approx 4 hrs horse riding.

 Today is a full-day horse ride towards “la Pasarela del Rio Puelo”, an important hanging bridge crucial for the communication between the local inhabitants and the outside cities.
 This area is particularly spectacular due to its huge waterfall and rapids.
 In the afternoon, we will cross a wild ancient forest before arriving to our enchanting and cosy cottage.
 Approx 7 hrs horse riding.